The US monkeypox response is failing queer men

 So when epidemics spread through gay sexual networks, we want to be very precise about that language.
 And also to be clear that sex is a normal and healthy behavior.
 And our goal in biomedicine should be giving people all the tools that they need to make the best decisions and, in this case, have sex with the lowest risk possible.

-In this case, the drivers of the epidemic are the structures globally that have led to vaccines, tests, and treatment, all existing for a virus and yet being almost entirely inaccessible.
+In this case, the drivers of the epidemic are the structures globally that have led to vaccines, tests, and treatment all existing for a virus and yet being almost entirely inaccessible.

 We cannot change the fact that gay sex exists, but we can change the fact that the Jynneos vaccine is not globally available.
 We can change the fact that TPOXX is largely inaccessible.